AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 ### Passport {#passport}

-The Passport is the new demand waterfall view from the Bizible ROI Dashboard, where each stage shows the number of records in each stage and the total of records that have passed through each stage.
+The Passport is the new demand waterfall view from the Marketo Measure ROI Dashboard, where each stage shows the number of records in each stage and the total of records that have passed through each stage.

 **Filters**